 How Pain & Suffering Damages are Calculated in Virginia

 Many articles on the subject will detail how insurance companies use either a “multiplier” method where your medical bills are multiplied by a number between 1.5 and 5 or a “per diem” rate to calculate your pain, suffering, and inconvenience.
-This information usually provides unrealistic expectations as each insurance company has their own unique algorithm to calculate the pain and suffering amount that they will offer an injured claimant.
+This information usually provides unrealistic expectations as each insurance company has its own unique algorithm to calculate the pain and suffering amount that they will offer an injured claimant.

 Insurance companies use many different methods and factors to calculate pain and suffering, and each method varies greatly.
 Some insurance companies use sophisticated computer programs and algorithms.
 Other insurance companies may rely on their adjusters to evaluate the claim.
 The one thing that is common among all methods used by insurance companies is that they will try to minimize the value that is offered to the injured party.
 Insurance companies look at an injured person as simply a number and they do not factor in a person’s unique experience when calculating their pain and suffering.
 That is why it’s extremely important to have an experienced attorney personalize the impact that the injury had on a person’s life.